 (3) Rates levied in pursuance of the provisions of this section shall be used by the local government for the purposes of the provisions of this Act and may, on such terms and conditions as the local government thinks fit, be appropriated for payment as contributions to any other local government for registered public library services rendered by the other local government to the ratepayers or citizens of the first-mentioned local government.

-[Section 19 amended by No. 20 of 1955 s.
+[Section 19 amended: No. 20 of 1955 s.
 12; No. 113 of 1965 s.
 4; No. 29 of 1974 s.
 6; No. 14 of 1996 s.
 4.]

 20. Application of Financial Management Act 2006 and Auditor General Act 2006